 Customer and consumer needs have changed over the course of the past few years.
 Calls for sustainable products are everywhere.
 To what extent is HALBA affected by this shift?

 Demand for products with a sustainability label is growing continuously.
 Especially in the chocolate segment, there are barely any customers who prefer products without a sustainability label.
-At the moment, 88 per cent of our chocolates have it.
-This is primarily due to the nature of cocoa as a raw material: its unsustainable, socially unacceptable cultivation methods have been under fire for years.
-Out of all our snack products, 55 per cent currently carry a sustainability label.
+At the moment, 90 per cent of our chocolates have it.
+There is demand in particular for cocoa as a raw material, as its unsustainable, socially unacceptable cultivation methods have been under fire for years.
+Out of all our snack products as well as baking and cooking ingredients, 57 per cent currently carry a sustainability label.
 Raising customer and consumer awareness of sustainable nuts and dry fruits is more difficult, as the products come from different countries which all have their own growing methods, so there is no uniform situation.
 Because of this complexity, the topic is not quite as popular with the media and public.

-HALBA produces food for around 100 customers around the world – what do they ask for in terms of sustainably produced and packaged products?
+HALBA produces food for around 100 customers around the world.
+What sort of requests do customers make in terms of sustainably produced and packaged products?

 What value does HALBA offer its customers in the area of sustainability?